 Snaking its way through the ceiling, the skylight in this home creates a stunning ‘river of light’ that works as the central artery of the building.
 This is the Split Light project, a house exploring the different levels of natural light that filter through a home.

-Christopher Mercier from (fer) studio is the architect behind this project, and he says the skylight is one of his favorite elements of the project.
+Christopher Mercier from (fer) studio is the architect behind this project, and he says the skylight is one of his favorite elements of the design.
 It extends along the length of the house and folds down onto the front facade.

 “The skylight was designed in a way where we played with limiting width and at the same time stretching its overall length to reach the main living areas of the house.
 I believe the width fluctuates between 24” to approximately 36” wide and the length extends for approximately sixty four feet.”

-The main design requirements for this home was a space with plenty of natural light.
+The main design requirement for this home was a space with plenty of natural light.
 Usually with windows we’re able to bring in light from an exterior facade but the skylight is an unusual add to the mix.
 The continuous liner skylight trails from the front door, up the wall and along the centre of the property, offering natural light to reach straight to the core of the home.